 The open register or edited register

 The open register is an extract of the electoral register but is not used for elections.
-It can be bought by any person, company or organisation.
-For example, it is used by businesses and charities to confirm the name and address details.
+Any person, company or organisation can buy the open register.
 The personal data in the register must always be processed in line with data protection legislation.

 Users of the open register include:

-- businesses checking the identity and address details of people who apply for their services such as insurance, goods hire and property rental, as well as when they shop online
+- businesses checking the identity and address details of people who apply for their services such as insurance, goods hire and property rental, and online shopping

 - businesses selling age-restricted goods or services, such as alcohol and gambling online, to meet the rules on verifying the age of their customers